3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Stoppage time: Time added by the referee at the end of each half to account for injuries and stops in play.

-Sweeper: In some formations, a single defender that plays between the keeper and the other defenders.
+Sweeper: In some formations, a single defender that plays between the goalkeeper and the other defenders.

 Tackle: A move where a player attempts to win the ball by sliding towards the ball.
 If the tackling player touches the ball first, he is allowed to make contact with the player controlling the ball.
 If the tackling player strikes the player before the ball, a foul is assessed.
 A tackle from behind is always a foul regardless of whether the tackler managed to get to the ball first.